mrcartier/BeagleBoneBlack/README.md

 # BeagleBoneBlack
-Web control of on-board LED
+Web control of on-board LED with bash script and PHP